Fraud Blocker

 FAQs

-Q: Can I Stop My Ex From Taking My Child Out of the Country?
+Can I Stop My Ex From Taking My Child Out of the Country?

-A: Yes, you can prevent your former spouse from taking the child abroad if that trip could pose a danger to your child.
+Yes, you can prevent your former spouse from taking the child abroad if that trip could pose a danger to your child.
 Check your custody agreement to see what travel provisions, if any, are outlined.

 File a petition in court, citing evidence as to why the trip is not in your child’s interest.
 You might be able to obtain a court order restraining your former spouse from taking your child abroad.
 If not, you can at least place conditions on the travel.

-Q: Can a Mother Take a Child Out of the Country Without the Father’s Permission in the USA?
+Can a Mother Take a Child Out of the Country Without the Father’s Permission in the USA?

-A: If both parents share legal custody in the USA, a mother usually cannot leave the nation without the father’s consent.
+If both parents share legal custody in the USA, a mother usually cannot leave the nation without the father’s consent.
 A child under 16 needs permission from both parents to get a passport.
 If the father declines to consent, the mother may request a court order to authorize the trip.

-Q: What Happens If My Ex Takes My Child Out of the Country Against My Will?
+What Happens If My Ex Takes My Child Out of the Country Against My Will?

-A: It is considered kidnapping if your former partner takes your children against your will or in violation of a custody arrangement.
+It is considered kidnapping if your former partner takes your children against your will or in violation of a custody arrangement.
 Report anything suspicious to the local police right away.
 In the case of an overseas kidnapping, you may also pursue aid from the Office of Children’s Issues inside the U.S. State Department.
-To ensure that your children return, you might need to take legal action.
+To make sure that your children return, you might need to take legal action.

-A: To ensure that your child returns from an international trip with your ex, make sure your custody agreement includes clear provisions for travel and return dates.
+To ensure that your child returns from an international trip with your ex, make sure your custody agreement includes clear provisions for travel and return dates.
 Require your ex to provide a detailed travel itinerary, including accommodation and contact information.

 If there are worries that the child may be abducted, you can apply for a court order requiring the child’s return.
 For extra protection, contact the relevant authorities, such as the U.S. State Department.